Akarshjha03/Aether-NotesApp/README.md

 ---

+# Aether - Where your thoughts find a home. 🌌

 ## 🚧 Aether is under active development.
 Stay tuned for updates!
 We're constantly improving and adding new features.
 Keep an eye on the Releases section for updates and new versions!